-What camera gear to take on an African Safari?
+Here’s what camera gear to take on your African Safari

 Embarking on a Serengeti safari is a once-in-a-lifetime adventure, where the breathtaking landscapes and rich wildlife offer unparalleled opportunities for photography.
 When preparing to capture the majestic Big Five, the awe-inspiring Great Migration, and the vibrant local cultures, selecting the right camera gear is essential.
-This blog post will guide you through the must-have equipment to ensure your African safari experience is immortalized in stunning visuals, allowing you to bring home the beauty and thrill of Tanzania’s Serengeti.
+This blog post will guide you through the must-have equipment to ensure your African safari experience is immortalised in stunning visuals, allowing you to bring home the beauty and thrill of Africa.

 Essential Camera Gear for an African Safari in 2025

 Embarking on an African safari is a photographer’s dream, offering the chance to capture stunning landscapes, intimate wildlife portraits, and dynamic action shots.
 Having the right camera gear can make all the difference, ensuring you’re prepared for every photographic opportunity that comes your way.
-Drawing from my own experience on safari, I’ll share insights and gear recommendations tailored for 2025, focusing on versatility and quality.
+While I'm not a wildlife expert, this is from my own experience on a recent safari, I’ll share insights and gear recommendations tailored for 2025, focusing on versatility and quality while keeping the bag light & (hopefully) prepared for quick shots!

 My Setup and Lessons Learned